cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/ps8.2_field-charge.md

 $U = 9.0 \times 10^{-4}~\text{J}$

-**Conceptual:**
 If voltage is doubled, stored energy increases by a factor of four (since $U \propto V^2$).
 </details>

-6. **Computation:** The plates of a parallel plate capacitor are moved farther apart while keeping the charge constant.
+6. The plates of a parallel plate capacitor are moved farther apart while keeping the charge constant.
 Qualitatively describe what happens to the electric field, potential difference, and stored energy.

-   **Conceptual:** Why does the electric field between the plates remain constant even as the plates are moved apart (with constant charge)?
+    Why does the electric field between the plates remain constant even as the plates are moved apart (with constant charge)?

 <details markdown="1">
 <summary>Solution</summary>